America: The Motion Picture: Plot

 At Lincoln's funeral, Washington meets Martha Dandridge.
 She urges him to continue the revolution after the two have sex.
-To build a strong team, Washington teams up with beer loving party animal Samuel Adams and they recruit equestrian champion but socially awkward Paul Revere.
+Washington teams up with party animal Samuel Adams, and they recruit equestrian champion Paul Revere.
 They endeavor to recruit female Chinese scientist Thomas Edison, only to find that she is being executed by the British for testing science.
-However, she manages to escape and agrees to join George’s team.
+However, she escapes and agrees to join George's team.
+They then get Native American hunter Geronimo, who has more knowledge about the land than anyone, to join them.

-Finally they get Native American hunter Geronimo to join them knowing he has more knowledge about the land than anyone.
-They manage to track down Arnold at a Vietnam bar.
-Although the enemy has fled and Thomas blows up the bar, they conclude that the events in Vietnam were not a failure.
-The team asks for help from master blacksmith John Henry, who is to make a silver bullet for them to kill Arnold.
-To get the silver, they go to Boston to steal a mass supply of silver spoons from the Titanic.
+They track down Arnold at a Vietnam bar.
+Although the enemy has fled and Edison blows up the bar, they conclude that the events in Vietnam were not a failure.
+The team then visits blacksmith John Henry, who is to make a silver bullet for them to kill Arnold.
+To get the silver, they go to Boston to steal silver spoons from the Titanic.
 On board the ship, they learn that the British are bathing people in tea so they will come over to their side.
-They also discover plans of a secret British superweapon but fail to retrieve it because George accidentally spills tea everywhere, causing a fire that sinks the ship.
-Sam then proposes to the others that they will say the Titanic had hit an iceberg and that they were never there.
+They also discover plans for a secret British superweapon but fail to retrieve it because Washington accidentally spills tea everywhere, causing a fire that sinks the ship.
+Adams then proposes to the others that they will say the Titanic hit an iceberg and that they were never there.

 Arnold kidnaps Martha, who is to become the future wife of King James.
-Washington manages to find out about a Gettysburg Address where Arnold meets the king at a secret meeting.
-It turns out an ambush and Clyde, Revere's horse, dies sacrificing himself.
+Washington finds out about a Gettysburg Address where Arnold meets the king at a secret meeting.
+It turns out to be an ambush and Revere's horse dies sacrificing himself.
 King James appears at the Gettysburg address in the form of a hologram and offers Washington a battle the next morning at Attrition field; Washington agrees.

-Arnold kills the king and takes over the world himself.
-The next day the British army stands up against the American army which has been hastily assembled by Washington.
-On the British side there are among others, Elizabeth Tower in the form of a Transformer, London buses in the form of AT-ATs, and Arnold flying in a crown-shaped ship with a Venus flytrap like soccer ball.
-The Americans have a hundred-foot tall Paul Bunyan and Babe the Blue Ox, as well as Indians, Mexicans, African Americans, Asians, Arabs, ravers, Revere, who had fused himself with what was left of Clyde with nano-cybernetic technology by Clara Barton, and Johnny Appleseed.
+However, Arnold usurps and kills the king to take over the world himself.